nightsense/nightshell/README.md

 > Terminal **neovim** will often work as well. neovim users should add `set termguicolors` to their configuration.

 If **different themes** are used in the terminal and vim, however, the vim theme will persist in the terminal after vim is closed.
-In order to restore the terminal theme upon exiting vim, you can wrap the `vim` command in a shell function.
+In order to restore the terminal theme upon exiting vim, you can wrap the `vim` command in a shell function:

 #### bash/zsh